 A lot of classically trained luthiers come from the USA, Japan, UK, Germany, France, Australia and Scandinavian countries.
 This is simply because of a more readily available higher level of training.
-Without a doubt, there are highly skilled guitar makers all around the world.
+That’s not to say there are aren’t highly skilled guitar builders all around the world.
 But the general cost of labour is much cheaper in places like Mexico, China and Indonesia – so companies make use of it.

 Quality control and resources

 Guitar build quality comes down to the type of operation a company runs in any given area.
 A big sticking point is a company’s budget to invest in materials, machinery and quality control.
 Usually it’s a result of their price bracket focus.
 For example, production line guitars are made quicker and under less scrutiny than handmade pieces.

 Successful guitar companies rely on production lines in countries such as Indonesia and China.
 As mentioned, workforces are not as expensive as in America or Europe.
 Factory upkeep costs less, while the materials reserved for certain guitars are not as high in spec as those dedicated to ‘premium’ ranges.